-Milford sea kayaking (NZ\$139), Heli-hike (from NZ\$899) Prices and itinerary are subject to change.
+Milford sea kayaking (NZ\$139), Heli-hike (from NZ\$899)

-All other activities are included in the price: Rotorua thermal park, natural hot pools, domestic flight between the North & South Island, Abel Tasman waka experience, cycling the West Coast Wilderness Trail and the Milford Sound cruise.
+All other activities are included in the price: Abel Tasman waka experience, cycling on the West Coast Wilderness Trail and the Milford Sound cruise.

 BOOKING CONDITIONS

 Payment

 For bookings made four or more months prior to the departure date, a 25% deposit is required, with the remainder due 95 days before your trip.
 For bookings made within four months of the departure date, full payment is required at the time of booking.